 These conditions produce symptoms that are similar to dementia, which is why they’re sometimes referred to as alcohol-related dementia.

 Drinking to the point of intoxication disrupts brain function.
 It interferes with neurotransmitters which are responsible for controlling the excitability of brain cells.
 This excitability of neurons is what triggers seizures in patients with alcohol dementia.
 People with epilepsy and chronic alcoholics in withdrawal are especially vulnerable.8

-The problem with seizures is that they damage the hippocampal area of the brain.
-This can affect a person’s memory and lead to dementia.9
+The problem with seizures is that they can damage the hippocampal area of the brain.
+This can affect a person’s memory and can lead to dementia.9

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes alcohol dementia as a condition that results in multiple cognitive deficits.
 Among its symptoms are:

 A person with alcohol-induced dementia will exhibit these symptoms even when they aren’t intoxicated or undergoing withdrawal.
 They will also suffer a significant decline in function.

 That being said, alcohol dementia can produce a range of symptoms.
 It depends on which areas of the brain are affected and how severe the condition is.
 Below are common types of alcoholic dementia and some early signs you can watch out for.

 People with Alzheimer's will struggle to make sense of their environment.
 Memory lapses are also common in the early stages of this condition.
 For instance, they might forget about a recent conversation or ask the same question repeatedly.